Justin Herbert Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Season Stats

-- He has tacked on 299 rushing yards on 57 carries with three touchdowns, averaging 19.9 yards per game.
+- He has added 299 rushing yards (19.9 ypg) on 57 carries while scoring three touchdowns on the ground.

 - The Chargers have run 61.2% passing plays and 38.8% rushing plays this season.
 They rank eighth in the NFL in scoring.